pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 Pulp uses a version scheme x.y.z.
 A branch will be made for each x.y named "pulp-x.y".
 For example, the 2.0 release lives in a branch named "pulp-2.0".
+Increments of "z" occur within the same branch and are identified by tags.

 Bug Fix Branches